Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 | 2012 | 12 | 6643     | 464   | 0.0698                 | 482    | 0.0726                  | 492     | 0.0741                   |

+- Positive trend: Brand, direct, and organic volumes are not only growing but also increasing as a percentage of paid traffic volume.
+- Highlight: This narrative of sustained growth and shifting traffic composition is compelling and ideal for presentation to potential investors.

 ## Understanding Seasonality -  January 02, 2013

 ### Email